francescoalemanno/cryptipass/README.md

 ## Features

 - **Cryptographically secure randomization**: Uses `crypto/rand` for generating random data to seed the passphrase generation process, ensuring the highest level of security.
-- **Customizable passphrase length**: The number of words in the passphrase can be controlled by the user.
+- **Customizable passphrase structure**: The number of words, symbols, digits in the passphrase can be controlled by the user.
 - **Entropy calculation**: Provides an exact evaluation of the total entropy for the generated passphrase, helping users understand the strength of their passphrase.
 - **Configurable word lengths**: Words within the passphrase can vary in length, ensuring better randomness and complexity.